tdhayes8/tradingview-webhook/README.md

 ```bash
 gunicorn -w 2 -b 0.0.0.0:5002 webhook_ibkr:app       //user might need to precede this command with "python3 -m"
 ```
--w 2: number of worker processes
+-w 2: number of worker processes (can be increased for potentially lower latency)

 -b: bind address and port